KitchenGuides.org

 Avocado pesto is a great option for those who are vegan, lactose intolerant, or allergic to nuts.
 To make avocado pesto, you’ll need an avocado, garlic, olive oil, lemon juice, and basil or parsley.
 Simply blend all the ingredients together until smooth.
 The result is a creamy and flavorful sauce that pairs well with pasta dishes, salads, or as a dip.

-See also The 7 Best Substitutes for Light Soy Sauce
+See also The 7 Best Substitutes for Pepitas

 2. Arugula Pesto